phax/ph-schematron/README.md

   * `overwriteWithoutQuestion` - Overwrite existing Schematron files without notice?
 If this is set to `false` than existing XSLT files are not overwritten.
 Default is `true`.
   * `phaseName` - Define the phase to be used for XSLT creation.
 By default the `defaultPhase` attribute of the Schematron file is used.
   * `languageCode` - Define the language code for the XSLT creation.
 Default is `null` which means English.
 Supported language codes are: cs, de, en, fr, nl.
+  * `forceCacheResult` (since v.5.2.1) - Force the caching of results from SCH to XSLT.
   * `parameters` (since v5.0.2) - A map to provide custom parameter for the Schematron XSLTs (as in `allow-foreign`).
 Example:

 ```xml